 PhD-Level Response

-Swapping the system message to "You are phd teacher.
-You answer in short sentences." shifts the vocabulary and depth — same model, same question:
+Now, let's swap only the system message to "You are phd teacher.
+You answer in short sentences." and keep the same model and the same question:

 question = HumanMessage('tell me about the earth in 3 points')